Governance

 Every attestation must reference at least one identifiable human Decision Owner.
 Collective, symbolic, or anonymous ownership is invalid.

-Each Decision Owner must declare a scope.
-Execution is invalid if the decision’s requirements exceed the declared scope of all Decision Owners.
+Each Decision Owner must declare a domain.
+Execution is invalid if the decision’s required domains (as defined by the execution path) are not covered by the declared domains of all Decision Owners.

 Invariant 4 — Privacy Preservation